ubicucsd/bootcamp_18_19/0_HelloNoobs.md

 **Mac or Linux:** Right click anywhere and click open terminal.
 You should see a prompt that looks something like  ```mchernys@mchernys-ThinkPad-T430:~/Desktop$```.
 Next, copy paste this command into the terminal and press enter ```ssh your-username@ec2-18-191-97-249.us-east-2.compute.amazonaws.com```.
 Note: use Ctrl-shift-V to paste into terminal.
 Please replace "your-username" with your actual username.
 Save the command you used somewhere so you can copy paste it in the future.

+You probably have your own password in mind for your account, so make it!
+Type ```passwd username``` and follow the prompts to set your own password.

 Discover your identity.
 Type `whoami` into the window that just opened up and hit `enter`.
 And just like that you're talking with your computer, you bioinformatician, you.